-The minimum basic task stack size is about 68 bytes.
-Because any function call uses some amount of stack and every exception also pushes at least 32 bytes onto the current stack, the task stack size has to be large enough to handle one exception too.
+The minimum basic task stack size is about 44 bytes.
+Because any function call uses some amount of stack, the task stack size has to be large enough.
 We recommend at least 256 bytes stack as a start.

 5.2 System stack